 Full stop followed by tilde (squiggle)

 - The file or folder name is or contains any of the following:

 Google docs special files and folders

 - The folder or file path is longer than 1000 (one thousand) characters

-- The file name is longer than 250 (two hundred and fifty) characters
+- The file name is longer than 143 (one hundred and forty three) characters

 - Folder names must not end with a period or full stop ( . )

 - The file is a symlink